 With the introduction of more corridor stock to the main-line services, these sets gravitated to secondary lines, and eventually became known as "cross-country sets".

 On withdrawal it was partially stripped internally for departmental service, as a railway ambulance van, first at Feltham Marshalling yard and later at Hither Green.
 In this form it was, in reality, a mobile first-aid post, although it was converted to carry stretchers, losing most of its original interior.
 In 1969 it became surplus to requirements, and in 1970 became a mobile tool van and workshop for the Merchant Navy Preservation Society's "Clan Line".
 It was sold to the Bluebell in 1977.

-On the Bluebell it was, until 1995, used as the headquarters of our mobile fire train, complete with a Coventry Climax fire-pump in the van area.
-There are still a few original seats and compartment walls within the body, which is amazing given its history.
+On the Bluebell it was, until 1995, used as the headquarters of our mobile fire train, complete with a Coventry Climax fire-pump in the van area (see below).
+There were still a few original seats and compartment walls within the body, which was amazing given its history.
 Its restoration to traffic took 15 years, involving the replacement of substantial sections of structural oak, as well as a complete reconstruction of the interior, which has included seating trimmed in a reproduction of an appropriate late LSWR/early SR moquette, and reproductions of original "PhotoChrom" prints, contemporary with the carriage, which were originally produced both as postcards and as "views" for LSWR carriage viewframes (as seen in Dave Clarke's photo on the right).
 It is now restored to its original ornately lined "salmon and brown" livery.